sohailmahmud/sohailmahmud/README.md

 ### Hi there👋, I am Sohail Mahmud!

 A Full Stack Developer with 4+ years of industry experience.
 Specialized in JavaScript technologies and AWS.
 Professional experience with building large-scale infrastructure applications.
+I launched 4 successful infrastructure applications which in total reached 3M+ users and generated $200k+ in revenue.
+I built everything from the front-end to the back-end and everything in between.

 Currently, building the digital ecosystem at Cimbuk.
 I previously worked on building cross-platform app at Extreme Solutions, worked on building core app at Cynergy Solutions, as a programmer I built and launched web app at Automate Infosys, and in my own time I work on opensource at NodeJS, Laravel and Flutter.

-#### ⚡ Skilled In:
+#### ⚡ Technical Skills:

 - **Programming Languages**<br>
   JavaScript, PHP, Java, C++, Python, Dart, Solidity